sadanand-singh/Blog/posts/myarchsetup.rst

 Adding New User
 -----------------

 Choose $USERNAME per your liking.
-I chose ssingh, so in future commands whenever you see *ssingh* please replace it with your $USERNAME.
+I chose *ssingh*, so in future commands whenever you see *ssingh* please replace it with your $USERNAME.

 .. code:: bash